FarshidNooshi/Data-Structures-and-Algorithms-CE-course/README.md

   BST.
 For the last problem, I traced the add and removal from the RB tree step by step alongside telling which type of rotation was used for that step.

 ## Forth Assignment
-  the last assignment before our final exam was this homework. the base disscussion of this homework was mostly about graph algorithms and dynamic programming.
+  the last assignment before our final exam was this homework. the base discussion of this homework was mostly about graph algorithms and dynamic programming.
+The first
-  The first problem of this assignment was a dynamic programming problem with BFS.
-Second problem was an implementation problem because of mostly using HashMaps the third problem was also a dynamic programming question in a table, the Fourth problem was mostly a logical problem, it was easy to implement but you should firstly think about your approach of solving this problem.
-The last question of our homeworks was about finding the necessary distances with DFS, I think it was the most challenging problem of this assignment, I'm happy that I solved this question without problem.
+  problem of this assignment was a dynamic programming problem with BFS.
+The second problem was an implementation problem because of mostly using HashMaps the third problem was also a dynamic programming question in a table, the Fourth problem was mostly logical, it was easy to implement but you should firstly think about your approach of solving this problem.
+The last question of our homework was about finding the necessary distances with DFS, I think it was the most challenging problem of this assignment, I'm happy that I solved this question without a big problem.

+## Final Project
+  Last but not least it was our final project.
+It is a routing project for finding the shortest path from one point to another point in a given city map, with updating the traffics of the roads when users are traveling on their road. when a user sends a query to the program that he wants the shortest path from point A to point B the program gives him the shortest path at the current map and while the user is traveling in the route given from point A to point B the program will update the traffic of the roads to give the next users appropriate shortest paths based on the knowledge of the traffics and the time that will take for a person to pass a road with other users inside it. for this problem, I used OOP with C++ and implemented a Dijkstra algorithm.
+I hope you enjoy it.